-'''

-MOUNT[ { volumesetname } ] [ .groupname[ .acctname] ] [ ;GEN=[ genindex] ]

-'''
+MOUNT[{ volumesetname}] [.groupname[.acctname]] [;GEN=[genindex]]

-or <blank> Specifies the home volume set for the group and account specified, or for the logon group and account if groupname or groupname.acctname is not specified.

-volume- setname An artificial component of a volume set name used to maintain backward compatibility with MPE V/E. The volumesetname can be a maximum of 8 groupname Used only for compatibility with MPE V/E. The groupname can be a acctname Used only for compatibility with MPE V/E. The acctname can be a genindex A value from -1 to 32,767 specifying which generation of the home volume set is to be reserved.
+or <blank></blank> Specifies the home volume set for the group and account specified, or for the logon group and account if groupname or groupname.acctname is not specified. volume- setr name An artificial component of a volume set name used to maintain backward compatibility with MPE V/E. The volumesetname can be a maximum of 8 characters. groupname Used only for compatibility with MPE V/E. The groupname can be a maximum of 8 characters. acctname Used only for compatibility with MPE V/E. The acctname can be a maximum of 8 characters. genindex A value from -1 to 32,767 specifying which generation of the home volume set is to be reserved.
 A value of -1 indicates that any generation is permitted.
 If omitted, the system ignores the generation when attempting to satisfy the MOUNT request.